back arrow

 Outlook:

-Therefore, if at all if you have to use a GIF in your Outlook HTML email template, you are advised to also include a static image with the message which will replace the GIF when opened in Outlook using Outlook conditional coding.
+If you need to use a GIF in your Outlook HTML email template, it’s best to include a static image that conveys the same message.
+This image will replace the GIF when the email is opened in Outlook, using Outlook conditional coding.

-Modern web and email development let you use containers such as divs to structure content.
-Attributes such as position and float are used with the divs within an HTML code.
-Outlook or Windows 10 Mail don’t support these attributes.
+Modern web and email development allows you to use containers like divs to organize content, utilizing attributes like position and float.
+However, Outlook and Windows 10 Mail do not support these attributes.

-When the emails are sent using an HTML template from Outlook, all the links in the email turn to either blue or purple, with an underline.
-Regardless of what colored text is used, the blue/purple underline persists when viewed on different email clients.
+When emails are sent using an HTML template from Outlook, all links automatically change to blue or purple and get underlined, regardless of the original text color.
+This blue or purple underline remains visible in different email clients.

-To avoid this issue in Outlook mail template, use the <font> tag and wrap the text with a <span> tag and a style attribute.
-Use the following code:
+To prevent this issue in your Outlook email template, use the <font> tag to wrap the text with a <span> tag and apply a style attribute.
+Here’s the code you can use.

 <a style=”color:#E3A216; text-decoration:none;”>